10 Signs of Feeling Suffocated in Relationship & How to Stop It

 Let your partner know that during a specific period of the day, you’ll have time for self-care.

 You can spend this time at the gym, in a soaking bath, or doing absolutely nothing.
-The idea is that it’s your time in your space to do with as you choose.
+The idea is that it’s your time in your space to do as you choose.
 We all need that.

 8. Take some time off